rtogn/CSC4850-Machine-Learning-AssignmentTwo/README.md

 -[Matplotlib](https://matplotlib.org/) For all graphs and plots

 ### Scikit Learn Documentation Referenced
-<i>Sklearn was the most prevalently used package.
+<i>Sklearn (scikit learn) was the most prevalently used package for this assignment.
 The following were used along with the documentation for reference</i>
 # Models:
 -[sklearn.linear_model.Perceptron](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Perceptron.html)<br>
 -[sklearn.tree.DecisionTreeClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html)<br>